On-Campus Recruiting Policies

 - recent alumni (within one year of graduation) still in the job search process, with The Career Center’s approval to participate

-Please note, students and alumni from these programs within the university may be allowed to participate upon request from employers and approval from The Career Center.
+Please note, students and alumni from these programs may be allowed to participate in The Emory Career Center’s on-campus recruiting, upon request from employers and approval from The Career Center.

 - Students must apply to your position(s) using the Handshake on-campus recruiting system.
 Employers can request students to apply to their website, in addition to applying via Handshake.